Don’t let your guard down this New Year’s Eve!

 You may even consider making plans for next year, and spend a night in some of the places that are publicly available to you!
 (Heck, why wait a full year?
 Go ahead ... we dare you!)

 The Celebration of The Drake Hotel's Grand Opening on New Year's Eve Photo Credit: Windy City Ghosts

-On New Year's Eve of 1920, the Drake Hotel made it's opening night with much glamour and tinsel!
+On New Year's Eve of 1920, the Drake Hotel celebrated its opening night with much glamour and tinsel!
 It was both magnificent and tragic.
-It was magnificent because The Drake was to be one of Chicago’s most beautiful and celebrated hotels.
+It was magnificent because the Drake was to be one of Chicago’s most beautiful and celebrated hotels.
 It was tragic because, according to legend, it was the night the “Woman in Red” ended her life.

-On this day, a man and his fiancé (who was clad in a brilliant red silk gown) attended the gala held in the Drake’s Gold Coast Room.
-The man stepped away and did not return, so his fiancé went looking for him.
+On this day, a man and his fiancee (who was clad in a brilliant red silk gown) attended the gala held in the Drake’s Gold Coast Room.
+The man stepped away and did not return, so his fiancee went looking for him.
 She found him, enthralled by another woman, in the Palm Court parlor.
 The devastated woman climbed to the roof and jumped to her death.

 The Lady in Red's Apparition appears in several locations at The Drake Hotel Photo Credit: Merdeka.com

-Since then, guests at the Drake have reported seeing her apparition in the Gold Coast Room, Palm Court, and on the top 10th floor and the roof.
-Condemned to replay her final night, her restless soul wanders attempting to find peace with the final tragical chapter of her life.
-Besides spontaneous phantom appearances in her red garment, workers and guests also get a creepy and uncomfortable feeling in the ballroom.
+Since then, guests at the Drake have reported seeing her apparition in the Gold Coast Room, Palm Court, and on the top 10th floor as well as the roof.
+Condemned to replay her final night, her restless soul wanders attempting to find peace with the final tragic chapter of her life.
+In addition to spontaneous phantom appearances in her red garment, workers and guests also get a creepy and uncomfortable feeling in the ballroom.